Stars use 4-goal 2nd to beat Avs, take 2-0 lead in series - WHIZ News

 Francouz made 22 saves in taking over for an injured Philipp Grubauer, who along with defenseman Erik Johnson remains out indefinitely.

-That’s when a listless Stars team was ignited by a two-man advantage.
+That’s when the Stars were ignited by a two-man advantage.
 Pavelski scored on a nifty cross-ice pass from Radulov.
 Then, Faksa knocked in another to tie the game.

 Dallas went ahead on a wild play down low.
 Jamie Benn sent in a shot near the goal that glanced off the stick of Colorado defenseman Samuel Girard, bounced off Radulov and into the net.
 Radulov also had two goals during the Stars’ 5-3 win in Game 1.